meganomic/scat/README.md

 # Small Cat (scat)
-A small (255 bytes) `cat` program written in assembly for my amusement
+A small (255 bytes) `cat` program written in assembly for my amusement.

+If you get an error message like this:
+`SYSCALL nr error`
+You can check the exit code to see what the error was

 ### Build instructions
 nasm -f bin scat.asm